ShaunHoward/eecs391_pr03/README.md

 to gather the resources, and finally, the amount of wood at the current state helps the peasants find the goal state sooner since wood has less priority as gold and needs to be factored in the heuristic.

+The plan, after A* finds a plan, is printed to a text file located in the default given location which is in the top level project folder along with src named "saves".
+The plan is in this folder in a text file named "plan.txt".
+This plan shows each action along with its peasant count and variables it uses or is applied to.
+The plan actions are number from 1 (the start) to n (the final) in ascending order.

 Each action has its own class with an associated make span and all actions are a type of StripsAction.
 They all have methods to check preconditions for a given game state, to apply the action to a game state, and for getting the make span.
 The